 Hello.
-I am a Master Certified Life Coach, Linda Bucher.
+I'm Linda Bucher, a Master Certified Life Coach, author and business mentor.

 My story went a little something like this (tell me if this sounds familiar):